THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 In order not to forget anything essential, we recommend that you prepare an audit plan in advance.
 For this purpose, these 15 points should serve you as a planning and control instrument.

-Above all, it is important that your team sticks to the plan and that there is a collective understanding of the topic.
-This SEO audit checklist contains the most important search engine ranking factors that should be considered, as well as specific suggestions for optimization.
+Above all, your team must stick to the plan and a collective understanding of the topic.
+This SEO audit checklist contains the most important search engine ranking factors that should be considered and specific optimization suggestions.

 To-Dos: SEO Audit Checklist - Planning